 Meet Our Talented Teachers

 Alarey Alsip is an actress, writer & director for film and stage.
 She has a Bachelor of Fine Arts –Theatre with Distinction from Concordia University.
 She has been teaching and coaching actors for the past 9 years at Geordie Theatre School, coaching privately, and she inaugurated Straeon Acting Studio’s Foundation Class two years ago.
 She has been a member at Straeon for 8 years.
 Past acting productions include: The Party/Arpent Films, The Prey/ Alejandro Cadilla, The Good Sister/Incendo, Fatal Vows/ CMJ, Living Room Dark/ Infurnace Theatre, Urban Tales-Thank Your Father/Centaur Theatre, Blackbird/Jack Hughes, Where The Blood Mixes/Teesri Duniya, The Importance of being Earnest/Brave New Productions, Equus/Village Scene Productions, The Shape Of A Girl/Geordie Productions, The Lion, The Witch and The Wardrobe/Geordie Productions.
 Past directing productions include: Empty Rooms/ BullPen Productions, The Gay Agenda/Brave New Productions, Starving Artists/Friendship Activities, Cellar Dweller/ Concordia Lab Theatre.

-Trevor is a Montreal based actor, director, writer/composer and graduate of John Abbott College’s Professional Theatre Program (2008 Carla Napier Scholarship / 2011 Pamela Montgomery Award).
-In 2011, he founded the award-winning Kaleidoscope Theatre Montreal and has since directed their nine productions including four of his own musical creations.
-As an actor he has performed with the National Arts Centre, Centaur Theatre, Geordie Productions, Repercussion Theatre, among others.
-He is currently developing a new piece with Playwrights Workshop Montreal’s Young Creators' Unit to be presented at the 2017 St-Ambroise Montreal Fringe Festival.
-Trevor proudly serves on the Quebec Drama Federation's Board of Directors and the Montreal English Theatre Awards Committee.
+Trevor is a Montreal-based actor, director and playwright / composer.
+Upon graduating from John Abbott CEGEP’s Professional Theatre program in 2011, he founded the award-winning Kaleidoscope Theatre Montreal and has directed their ten productions including four of his own musical creations.
+As an actor he has performed with the National Arts Centre, Centaur Theatre, Repercussion Theatre, MainLine Theatre, Geordie Productions, Persephone Productions among others.
+Trevor proudly serves on the Quebec Drama Federation’s Board of Directors and the Montreal English Theatre Awards Committee.